tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 **Search Logic**:
 You calculate which MBRs intersect with your query's search radius.
 You must descend into **every** intersecting MBR.

-### Locality Sensitive Hashing (LSH)
-As practitioners realized trees failed in high dimensions, the classical "theory-first" approach shifted to **Locality Sensitive Hashing (LSH)**.
-Rooted in the Johnson-Lindenstrauss lemma (which provides the intuition that random projections approximately preserve pairwise distances), LSH uses random hyperplanes to hash vectors into buckets.

-If two vectors are close in space, they are highly likely to fall on the same side of a random hyperplane, and thus land in the same hash bucket.
-While mathematically elegant, LSH requires many parallel hash tables to achieve good recall and struggles with precision compared to the modern methods we use today.

----

 {{% tabs "rtree-implementation" %}}
 {{% tab "Python" %}}